 In the European Union, the General Data Protection Regulation, introduced in 2018, does increase the privacy for individual citizens as it primarily aims to give control to individuals over their personal data.
 But it is limited in scope and in its application.

-Cash has often been associated with illegal transactions because of its anonymous nature.
+Money in physical form such as banknotes and coins.
+More has often been associated with illegal transactions because of its anonymous nature.
 Economist Kenneth Rogoff , wrote in 2014, “Paper currency facilitates making transactions anonymous, helping to conceal activities from the government in a way that might help agents avoid laws, regulations and taxes”.
-The 2016 demonetisation in India was largely motivated by the desire to fight corruption and curb the shadow economy.
-The ECB decision to cease issuing €500 notes in May 2016 was also justified by concerns that the denomination could facilitate illicit activities.
+The 2016 See Demonetised banknote.
+More in India was largely motivated by the desire to fight corruption and curb the shadow economy.
+The ECB decision to cease issuing €500 notes in May 2016 was also justified by concerns that the Each individual value in a series of banknotes or coins.
+More could facilitate illicit activities.

 However the mind-set is evolving.
 Economist and Fed Research Fellow Charles Kahn wrote: “Policymakers now fully recognize the importance of privacy considerations in financial infrastructure, including payments arrangements.”
-The IMF also recognises the importance of privacy in payments; in a recent paper on central bank digital currencies , it underlines that the ability to make anonymous transactions is an important criterion for a payment instrument.
-The paper states: “In designing money, national authorities already face a trade-off between satisfying legitimate user preferences for privacy and mitigating risks to financial integrity.”
+The IMF also recognises the importance of privacy in payments; in a recent See Banknote paper.
+More on central bank digital currencies , it underlines that the ability to make anonymous transactions is an important criterion for a Device, tool, procedure or system used to make a transaction or settle a debt.
+More.
+The paper states: “In designing From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More, national authorities already face a trade-off between satisfying legitimate user preferences for privacy and mitigating risks to financial integrity.”
 And privacy was an important factor when the Swiss National Bank decided to keep its denomination mix unchanged and to continue issuing a CHF 1,000 note.
 Deputy Chairman of the Swiss National Bank Governing Board, Fritz Zurbrügg wrote: “It (cash) offers the certainty that one’s privacy is protected.”

 Demand for privacy in payments is driven by several motivations and most are perfectly legitimate.

 Safety and security of the transaction is one motivation.
-As payment fraud, data breaches and identity theft are increasing in value and in complexity, the ability to make a transaction without revealing one’s payment or banking details is important.
+As A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More fraud, data breaches and identity theft are increasing in value and in complexity, the ability to make a transaction without revealing one’s payment or banking details is important.
 According to the Nilson Report, gross card fraud losses in 2017, amounted to €24.26 billion, up 6.4% from the previous year.

 A second motivation is the desire to conceal one’s identity from the parties involved in the transaction.
 That can include the merchant and/or the payment service provider(s).
 When France lowered its restriction on cash payments from a threshold of €3,000 to €1,000, the jewellers’ and watchmakers’ association voiced their concern that this would severely impact the industry.
 Medicine is another example where buyers may prefer not to reveal their identity but there are many other situations where anonymity is important.